mr-fox-97/async-users/README.md

 This flexibility and extensibility make it easy to adapt the system to specific business needs and ensure that it remains scalable and maintainable over time.

+**Testing and Deployment**
+This project uses GitHub Workflows to automate testing and deployment.
+The workflow includes running Pytest tests, including transactional integration tests, to ensure the correctness and reliability of the code.

 **Getting Started**